ShenCiao/Ciallo/docs/Demo.md

 Shader code [link](https://github.com/ShenCiao/Ciallo/tree/main/docs/shaders).

-If you like this demo and want to learn more about 2D paint stroke rendering, please check out for the project main page and star the project.
+If you like this demo and want to learn more about 2D paint stroke rendering, please check out the project main page and star the project.

 {::nomarkdown}
 <script type="module" src="js/main.js"></script>